lixunjack/lixunjack.github.io/README.md

 This repository contains the source code for a static website powered by Jekyll and deployed via GitHub Pages.
 It focuses on the site’s build, configuration, and deployment pipelines—no personal information is duplicated here.

-What’s in this repo
+What’s in this repo:
 - Jekyll configuration and content (pages, layouts, includes, assets)
 - GitHub Actions workflows for continuous integration and deployment
-- Documentation for local development and deployment
+- Documentation for local development, deployment and clean-up

+Guides included:
+ - Clean up old Deployments via GitHub API
+ - Delete GitHub Actions workflow runs
+ - Windows cmd examples using GitHub CLI (gh)

 ### Key files at a glance
 - `_config.yml` — Site configuration (root of the repo).
 Uses `url` with an empty `baseurl` for a user site.